fhemsher/SVG-Deep-Caves/README.md

 To preview how this application works go to: http://svg-deep-caves.com

-NOTE:To store your Maps in the Library, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).
+NOTE:To store your Caves & Maps in the Library, the Windows IIS must have ASP files activated (See Wiki for a description how to do this).